vitalets/playwright-magic-steps/README.md

 ## Caveats
 This library performs string replacements in your code and can potentially break it.
 This is a price we pay for convenience.

 If something gets broken, you can always opt-out magic steps.
 Your tests will run, because all instructions are plain JavaScript comments.
-Feel free to report any problems in [issues](https://github.com/vitalets/playwright-magic-steps/issues) - it will help to make library better!
+Feel free to report any problems in [issues](https://github.com/vitalets/playwright-magic-steps/issues).

 Example of broken code:
 ```ts